hpatches/hpatches-benchmark/README.md

 ./bin/run_hb.sh MCRPATH computedesc DESCNAME
 ```
 Currently implemented descriptors are `meanstd` and `resize`.

-You can see the list of all available commands [here](./bin/README.md).

 ## Tasks
 The challenge consists of three common computer vision tasks.